Honu Fairlight 10’9 All-Rounder

 Speed Test: 8.5/10

-The Fairlight left us pleasantly surprised in its speed test.
-Justin, who better fits the Fairlight 10’9 ideal paddler size, found it to be a bit faster than the Byron 10’6.
+The Fairlight left us pleasantly surprised by its speed test.
+Justin, who better fits the Fairlight 10’9 ideal paddler size, found it to be a bit faster than the Honu Byron.
 Being a taller, heavier paddler than I, the 33” width and extra 3” in length gave Justin just a bit more volume and rigidity to be able to add power to his stroke in the Sprint test.

-This SUP is just a bit too big of an all-around for someone my size (5’2 x 140lbs) to get it moving as fast as it is capable (the Byron 10’6 is the faster board for me), but it still felt very easy to paddle.
+This SUP is just a bit too big of an all-around for someone my size (5’2 x 140lbs) to get it moving as fast as it is capable, but it still felt very easy to paddle.

 Tracking: 9.2/10

-That being said, when my technique was on point, so was the Fairlight.
+The Fairlight’s tracking is on par with the rest of its abilities: highly capable and reinforces our good feelings towards the Honu boards.
+The Fairlight is 33’’ wide, so if you’re a shorter paddler you may have an easier time paddling and staying straight on the Honu Byron (32’’ wide).
 As an all-around, this SUP will track exceptionally well for someone like Justin (5’11 x 180) that is a better fit for its size and can more easily maintain a better stroke on a 33” wide SUP.

 Maneuverability: 9.4/10